IS GOD CALLING YOU TO

 Camp has plenty of space for running and hiking.
 Staff will often work out early in the morning or on their scheduled time off.
 We have some basic gym equipment, but you have to remember that this ain’t Anytime Fitness.

-NF on Your Resume
+Northern Frontier on Your Resume

 Consider what the job might look like on your resume.